adithyarao3103/BFSS-CPPCODE/README.md

 Rather than summing over all $X^M$, we consider two cases, considering only $X^0$, and the other case only the mix term between $X^0$ and $X^1$.
 The corresponding observables are at [bfssconfig.h Line 597](/MCSC-CPPCODE/src/bfssconfig.h#L597) [bfssconfig.h Line 610](/MCSC-CPPCODE/src/bfssconfig.h#L610).

-The graph obtained (for lattice size of 16 and number of colors 9) is:
+The graph obtained is:

+[Number of lattice sites = 16, Temperature = 0.10, Number of colors = 9]

 Single   |  Mixed
 :-------------------------:|:-------------------------: